 Subject to the prior written consent of the Minister for Planning, the EMF may be prepared in stages or in respect of any of the elements of Project Infrastructure listed in clause 4, but the EMF for any stage of development or component must be approved before the commencement of development for that stage.

 The EMF may be amended from time to time to the satisfaction of the Minister for Planning.
+An application for approval of an amendment to the EMF must be accompanied by:

+A ‘track changes’ version with a schedule explaining the proposed amendment/s and how it would be consistent with Project objectives in [insert most pertinent business case document];

+A description of the form and extent of any consultation undertaken concerning the proposed amendment/s with relevant councils, relevant government agencies and other stakeholders including community groups;

+Any written comments from relevant councils, relevant government agencies and other stakeholders, including community groups.

 The use and development of the Infrastructure Area must be carried out in accordance with the EMF including the Mitigation Measures and all plans and procedures required by them.

 Any other plan required by this Incorporated Document must be consistent with, and give effect to, the EMF including the Mitigation Measures.